 - Perfect Storm - Skip the vodka and rum and use Grand Marnier as the base liquor.
 It's just as strong and tastes wonderful with ginger beer.

 - Anejo Highball - Building on the rum version, add a touch of curacao and lime with bitters for a fancy yet simple upgrade.

 05 of 07

 Whiskey and happy hour are like peanut butter and jelly; they were meant to be.
 Sure, you can order a whiskey and Coke or a scotch on the rocks, but the John Collins is so much more interesting.

 If you're unfamiliar with this classic cocktail, it's nothing fancy: whiskey, lemon juice, simple syrup, and club soda.
 It's a great way to enjoy your whiskey and soda, too.

 The Collins Family of Drinks

 Is the John Collins a regular on your happy hour menu?
-It's so very easy to change things... up and it can begin by simply switching the spirit.
+It's very easy to change things up, and it can begin by simply switching the spirit.
 In fact, there's an entire family of collins drinks ready to be mixed up.

 Is gin your thing?
 Try the Tom Collins.
-There's also the Vodka Collins and the Juan Collins (that's tequila if you didn't figure out the name play).
+There's also the vodka Collins and the tequila Collins.
 You can even add berries and other fruits or flavored syrups for a subtle twist.

 Shake Up Your John Collins